taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"But wait, did Exiles get cuttlefish cloth?
 I thought only Haven Howes has people pair-bonded with mechapets..."**

 Eireena: **"It's true.
 The surface gear we gave to runaway Exiles didn't require a mechapet companion...they were just good enough to get safely through the Red Zone to Majhee and her people.
-But now it's not so safe, even with Majhee..."**
+But now it's not so safe, even in the Red Zone..."**

 ### Page 10